SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 - Filtering of nested tables.
 - Selecting columns from nested tables.
 These will be shown in the same list box as regular columns, but their name will be prefixed by the parent column name.
 For example, if the parent column is named "Capabilities" and the nested table column is named "Name", the column will be listed as "Capabilities.Name".

-#### Dashboards app / Low-Code apps: Conditional coloring layout configuration now uses numeric filter instead of numeric slider [ID_34174]
+#### Dashboards app / Low-Code Apps: Conditional coloring layout configuration now uses numeric filter instead of numeric slider [ID_34174]

 <!-- MR 10.3.0 - FR 10.2.10 -->
 <!-- Part of this RN is still in soft launch and consequently has not been documented yet -->